aphenriques/integral/README.md

 * thrown exceptions in exported functions are converted to lua errors;
 * wrong parameter types in exported functions turn into lua errors;
 * wrong number of parameters in exported functions turn into lua errors;
 * functions returning pointers (except const char * - string) and references are regarded as unsafe, therefore cannot be exported.
-Trying to register these functions will cause compilation error.
+Trying to register these functions will cause compilation error;
+* invalid default arguments definition causes compilation error.

 # Example